Raycoms/Kauri-Public/README.md

 ./runexperiment.sh
 ```

-This will run 5 instances of each of the setups defined in the "experiments" file.
+This will run 5 instances of each of the setups defined in the "experiments" file and reproduce the results of Figure 6c for Kauri and HotStuff-bls.
+By adjusting the bandwidth and latency in the experiments file, the results for Figure 6a,6b and 7 may be obtained similarly.
+To obtain the results of Figure 5, the pipelining may be adjusted.

 #### Interpretation of Results